ilytobias/Khan-Destroyer/README.md

   (logo made by [orphanlol](https://github.com/orphanlol))
 </div>

 ## Support
 <div align="center">

-  Join the [Discord](https://discord.gg/pujbPqMyPF), Or Star this repo, thank you.
+  Join the [Discord](https://discord.gg/pujbPqMyPF), or star this repo, thank you. <br>
+  Running `beta.js` shows the answer if you're opting for a less subtle version of Khan Destroyer.
 </div>

 ## About